A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-Comparing the two versions of the ALS-Cross method (``tt1'' and ``ttK''), we confirm that for lower accuracies, it is faster to perform several iterations, but approach the TT ranks of the solution from below, as this requires fewer deterministic solves, which dominate in the total cost (cf. Fig. \ref{fig:profile}).
-Nonetheless, the method can also work in the one-iteration manner, and its complexity approaches the complexity of the iterative version for higher accuracies, when the gap between initial and final TT ranks decreases.
+Comparing the two versions of the ALS-Cross method (``tt1'' and ``ttK''), we confirm that for lower accuracies, it is faster to perform several iterations, and to approach the TT ranks of the solution from below, as this requires fewer deterministic solves, which dominate the total cost.
+However, the method works also very well when choosing a high initial rank and performing only one iteration of the ALS-Cross algorithm.
+In our experiments, the complexity of ``tt1'' approaches the complexity of ``ttK'' for higher values of the TT tolerance $\delta$, since in that case the difference between initial and final TT ranks is smaller.